agileware/civicrm-end-user-guide/docs/organising-your-data/creating-custom-fields.md

 ### Managing custom field sets.

-You can view a listing of all the custom fields in a custom field set at any time by navigating to **Administer > Customize Data and Screens > Custom Data** and clicking 'View and Edit Custom Fields' for the relevant field set.
+You can view a listing of all the custom fields in a custom field set at any time by navigating to **Administer > Customize Data and Screens > Custom Data** and clicking **View and Edit Custom Fields** for the relevant field set.

 ![image](../img/Move_custom_fields.png)